Online Submission System

-To cover the cost of providing a high-quality publishing service and free access to readers, authors of manuscripts accepted to REPAM shall pay a one-time Article Processing Charge (APC) of 240 USD.
+To cover the cost of providing a high-quality publishing service and free access to readers, authors of manuscripts accepted to REPAM shall pay a one-time Article Processing Charge (APC) of 400 USD (as of February 1, 2023).
 There is no surcharge based on the length of the article, figures, or supplementary data.
 Editorial items (Editorials, Corrections, Additions, Retractions, Letters, Comments, etc.) are published free of charge.